Olafaloofian/Personal-Portfolio/README.md

 [Click here to visit portfolio!](https://michaelkerr.tech)

-###This project was built using React with an emphasis on Context API, and hosted with AWS' Lightsail.
+###This project was built using React with an emphasis on Context API and SASS/CSS.
+Hosting is achieved with AWS' Lightsail.

 ---